-By addressing key sustainability areas from a long–term perspective, Mizuho shall engage in management practices that take into consideration value creation for various stakeholders and shall work to improve our corporate value through the sustainable and steady growth of Mizuho.
+By addressing key sustainability areas from a long–term perspective, we will seek to create value for various stakeholders and work to improve our own corporate value through the sustainable and steady growth of the company.
 This in turn will contribute to environmental conservation and the sustainable development and prosperity of the economy, industry, and society both in Japan and around the world.

-Mizuho shall implement initiatives for key sustainability areas following the below approaches.
+We will implement initiatives for key sustainability areas based on the following approaches.

-- In regards to the economy, industry, society, and environment, Mizuho shall endeavor to increase its positive impacts and decrease its negative impacts, both direct and indirect.
+- In regards to the economy, industry, society, and environment, Mizuho will endeavor to increase our positive impacts and decrease our negative impacts, both direct and indirect.

-- Mizuho, as a financial group, shall especially focus on indirect impacts it generates through provision of financial and other services and through dialogue with clients (engagement).
-It shall provide its clients with multi–faceted support for initiatives addressing the Sustainable Development Goals (SDGs) and Environmental, Social, and Governance (ESG) concerns.
+- Mizuho, as a financial group, will especially focus on indirect impacts we generate through provision of financial and other services and through engagement with clients.
+We will provide our clients with multi–faceted support for initiatives addressing the Sustainable Development Goals (SDGs) and environmental, social, and governance (ESG) concerns.

-- In the event of a conflict of interest or differences of opinions among stakeholders in regards to impacts and the timeframe for implementation, the group shall make a comprehensive decision by taking into account the circumstances or situation as well as international frameworks, agreements, or consensus and employing a long–term perspective towards harmony with the economy, industry, society, and environment.
+- In the event of a conflict of interest or differences of opinions among stakeholders in regards to impacts and the timeframe for implementation, we will make a comprehensive decision by taking into account the circumstances or situation as well as international frameworks, agreements, or consensus and employing a long–term perspective.